1. Qualifying Employment

 For participants in this track, LRAP will support the repayment of no more than $10,000 in bar study loans and only the private educational loans obtained while earning the J.D. at Berkeley Law.

-Once participants select the IBR Track, they cannot go back to the Standard Track for the remainder of their participation in the LRAP.
+Once participants select the IDR Track, they cannot go back to the Standard Track for the remainder of their participation in the LRAP.

-Graduates seeking to participate in LRAP must begin participating in the program within three years after the end of their loan grace period, which normally is six months after graduation.
+Graduates seeking to participate in LRAP must begin participating in the program within 3.5 years of graduation.

-For graduates in the IBR Track, 10 years of LRAP support will enable them to qualify for Public Service Loan Forgiveness of federal Direct student loans that the federal government provides to borrowers who meet the requirements of qualifying student loan payments and employment.
-If participants have Federal Family Educational Loan Program Stafford Loans and Perkins Loans that they wish to have forgiven, they should consolidate them in a federal Direct Consolidation Loan.
+For graduates in the IDR Track, 10 years of LRAP support will enable them to apply for Public Service Loan Forgiveness of federal Direct student loans that the federal government provides to borrowers who meet the requirements of qualifying student loan payments and employment.
+Federal Family Educational Loan (FFEL) program loans and/or Perkins loans are not eligible for PSLF.

-On a semiannual basis, LRAP will provide each participant a forgivable loan equal to his or her scheduled student loan payments less any imputed contribution to be made on the principal and capitalized interest of eligible loans during the subsequent six-month period.
-The highest interest rate covered by the program is 8.25 percent.
+On a semiannual or annual basis, LRAP will provide each participant a forgivable loan equal to his or her scheduled student loan payments less any imputed contribution to be made on the principal and capitalized interest of eligible loans during the subsequent LRAP contract period.

 For participants in the Standard Track, payments made in excess of those due under a 10-year repayment schedule are not eligible for assistance.
 Although the program will assist with payments made on an amortization schedule greater than 10 years, the amount of LRAP loans forgiven will be no more than the actual scheduled loan payments made.
 Participants cannot apply for a LRAP loan based on a 10-year repayment schedule, make payments that are less than that, and expect the entire LRAP loan to be forgiven.
 To take maximum advantage of the LRAP, participants in the Standard Track are advised to structure the repayment of their debt with a standard 10-year repayment plan.

-The LRAP will not provide support in the IBR Track for student loan payments in excess of those scheduled for private and bar study loans and Income Based Repayment of federal student loans.
-Full IBR repayment assistance is limited to single households or married borrowers who file separate federal tax returns.
+LRAP will not provide support in the IDR Track for student loan payments in excess of those scheduled for private loans, bar study loans, and income-driven repayment of federal student loans.
+Full IDR repayment assistance is limited to single households or married borrowers who file separate federal tax returns.
 Although the program will assist with payments for non-federal loans made on an amortization schedule greater than 10 years, the amount of LRAP loans canceled will be no more than the actual scheduled loan payments made.

-For the IBR Track, participants cannot apply for an LRAP loan based on a 10-year or more repayment schedule for their non-federal loans, make payments less than the ones scheduled, and have the entire LRAP loan forgiven.
-To make maximum use of the LRAP, participants are advised to structure the repayment of their student loan debt with a 10-year schedule for private and bar study loans and Income Based Repayment for their federal Direct student loans.
+For the IDR Track, participants cannot apply for an LRAP loan based on a 10-year or more repayment schedule for their non-federal loans, make payments less than the ones scheduled, and have the entire LRAP loan forgiven.
+To make maximum use of the LRAP, participants are advised to structure the repayment of their student loan debt with a 10-year schedule.

-Graduates may receive LRAP support during periods of paid and unpaid medical and family leave while employed.
-It includes medical, parental and family medical care leave.
-Parental leave includes birth, adoption or foster care placement of a child.
-For family medical care leave, family members include spouse, children, parents, siblings and grandparents.
+Graduates may receive LRAP support during periods of paid and unpaid medical and family leave while employed in qualifying employment.
+This includes medical, parental, and family medical care leave.
+Parental leave includes birth, adoption, or foster care placement of a child.
+For family medical care leave, family members include spouse, children, parents, siblings, and grandparents.

-The LRAP will provide up to six months of support for each incidence of leave and no more than a total of 24 months of support during the 10 years of participation in the program.
+So long as a participant is still employed, LRAP will provide up to six months of support during qualifying leave for each incidence of leave, with a maximum of 24 months of leave support during the 120 months of participation in the Program.

-The Financial Aid Office encourages students and graduates to consult with the LRAP Coordinator regarding LRAP eligibility prior to submitting an application if they have questions or concerns about their eligibility for the program.
-If an application is denied, the applicant may submit an appeal to the Assistant Dean of Financial Aid.
+The Financial Aid Office encourages students and graduates to consult with an LRAP Advisor regarding eligibility prior to submitting an application for LRAP or forgiveness if they have questions or concerns about their eligibility for the Program.
+If an application is denied, the applicant may submit an appeal to the LRAP Appeals Committee, which may include the Associate Director of LRAP, the Director of Financial Aid, and the Dean of Admissions and Financial Aid.
 If the appeal is denied, the applicant may submit an appeal to the Dean of the Law School.